bus-stop/Termination/CONTRIBUTING.md

  * Harsh words won't help your situation.
 What's worse, your complaint will (very likely) be **closed**. :fearful:

- * While it's good to get bugs fixed for Atom Beta, our primary focus is on the stable branch of Atom.
+ * It's awesome to get bug reports for Atom Beta!
+We get extra time for fixing...
+ However, our primary focus is the stable branch of Atom.
 We don't release any changes for Atom Beta that cause a regression for our users on Atom Stable.
  Please report Atom Beta bugs, but be prepared for them to not be fixed until the next release of Atom Stable. :smile: